Constructing metric spaces from systems of walls: Ultrafilters and dualisable systems

 By a \emph{chain} in $P$, we mean a sequence $c=(h_i)_{i\in I}$, where $I$ is some (finite or infinite) interval in $\Z$ and $h_i\in P$, such that $h_{i-1}^-\subset h_i^-\subset h_{i+1}^-$ for all $i$.

-\begin{example} The conditions under which Sageev's construction applies are exactly equivalent to the statement that $2^P$ is a dualisable system.
+\begin{example} In order to be able to apply Sageev's construction to a set with walls $(S,P)$, it must be assumed that each pair of points in $S$ is separated by finitely many walls.
+This assumption is exactly equivalent to the statement that $2^P$ is a dualisable system.
 If we then take $\C=2^P$, then $X_\C$ is exactly the dual CAT(0) cube complex of Sageev.
 If $X_\C$ contains no infinite cubes, then taking $\C'$ to be the set of all chains in $P$ we get that $X_{\C'}$ is exactly the Helly graph obtained from $X_\C$ by \emph{thickening} each cube (i.e. replacing it by a complete graph) \cite{bandeltvandevel:superextensions}.
 Otherwise $X_{\C'}$ will be bigger.
-Indeed, if $S=(\bigoplus_{\mathbf N}\{0,1\},\ell^1)$ is an infinite cube and $P$ is the set of cubical walls, then $X_\C=S$, whereas $X_{\C'}$ is metrically an uncountable clique.
+Indeed, if $S=(\bigoplus_{\mathbb N}\{0,1\},\ell^1)$ is an infinite cube and $P$ is the set of cubical walls, then $X_\C=S$, whereas $X_{\C'}$ is metrically an uncountable clique.

 The set of all chains can be a dualisable system even if $2^P$ fails to be.
 For instance, in the above example, $\C'$ is dualisable for $(X_{\C'},P)$, whereas $\C$ is not.
 The following simple example illustrates how configurations of this type can arise naturally in continuous settings.
-Let $S=\mathbf C$ and let $P$ be the set of walls induced by taking all lines through 0.
+Let $S=\mathbb C$ and let $P$ be the set of walls induced by taking all lines through 0.
 The points 1 and $-1$ are separated by uncountably many walls, but no two walls form a chain. \end{example}

 Recall that a subset $Y$ of a median algebra $\hat X$ is said to be \emph{median-convex} if for any $x,y \in Y$ and $z \in \hat X$, we have $\mu(x,y,z) \in Y$.

 \begin{lemma}[Median algebra] The set $P$ gives $\hat X$ the structure of a median algebra.
 If $\C$ is a dualisable system, then $X_\C$ is median-convex.
 In particular, $X_\C$ is itself a median algebra. \end{lemma}